great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_data_docs.md

 ### Install Azure Storage Blobs client library for Python

-Run the following pip command in a terminal to install Azure Storage Blobs client library and its dependencies:
+Run the following pip command in a terminal to install the Azure Storage Blobs client library and its dependencies:

 ```markup title="Terminal command:"
 pip install azure-storage-blob